MrCocoNuat/tiny-oscilloscope/README.md

 # tiny-oscilloscope
-A shitty oscilloscope that no one in their right mind should build
+An oscilloscope that no one in their right mind should build

 ![Showing a sine wave](assets/sine.jpg)